 Can I use free shopping carts in a Windows environment?

-Most free shopping carts are very scalable and should be able to meet the needs of most merchants.
+Most free shopping carts are quite scalable and should be able to meet the needs of most merchants.
 However, in case you expect to grow rapidly, and want professional support and extra features, freemium shopping carts could be worth considering.
-You don’t have to pay upfront, but if your business grows, you can simply pay for a subscription and get access to more features and full support.
+You don't have to pay upfront, but if your business grows, you can simply pay for a subscription and get access to more features and full support.

 Are free shopping carts secure?

-Security is always a concern, especially in e-commerce.
+Security is always a concern, especially in ecommerce.
 Luckily, shopping cart developers take it seriously and most of them update their products on a regular basis.
 Still, it is always a good idea to do a bit of research and look at the track record of each shopping cart under consideration.